nix-community/flakelight/API_GUIDE.md

 for `inputs` and `inputs'` in the package set.

 Default values are automatically initialized from your flake inputs by reading your `flake.lock`.
-Note that this does not include the `self` argument, which must be passed explicitly if you want to use it.
+Note that this does not include the `self` argument; for using `self`, use `inherit inputs` or otherwise define inputs.
 The default values also are not affected by nix command flags like `--override-input`, so inputs should be passed to enable full CLI functionality.

 Flakelight will add a recent `nixpkgs` input if your flake does not have one.
 Other flakelight modules may provide default inputs for their dependencies.

-To use a different nixpkgs from the built-in default:
+To use a different nixpkgs from the built-in default (passing all inputs):

 ```nix
 {